![]() |

 A pending timeout can be cancelled.
 Note that there is no way to cancel an expired timeout for which the event has already been sent but not yet received by the application.
 Canceling in this case will return an error to enable the application to detect the situation.
 For a periodic timer, a cancel will stop further timeouts, but may not be able to prevent the latest event from being received.
 An active timeout cannot be altered without canceling it first.

-A timeout can be re-used after it has been received or successfully cancelled.
+A timeout can be reused after the timeout event has been received or when successfully cancelled.
 Timeouts need to be deleted after use.
 Deletion frees the resources reserved during creation.

-The major event types EM_EVENT_TYPE_SW, EM_EVENT_TYPE_PACKET and EM_EVENT_TYPE_TIMER can be used as a timeout indication.
-The type EM_EVENT_TYPE_TIMER is alternative to EM_EVENT_TYPE_SW and works the same way.
-Additionally for ring timer only, the type EM_EVENT_TYPE_TIMER_IND is used.
-This is a special indication event without visible payload.
+Events with major event types EM_EVENT_TYPE_SW, EM_EVENT_TYPE_PACKET and EM_EVENT_TYPE_TIMER can be used as timeout events to indicate expiry.
+The type EM_EVENT_TYPE_TIMER is an alternative to EM_EVENT_TYPE_SW and works the same way.
+Additionally, for periodic ring timer only, the type EM_EVENT_TYPE_TIMER_IND is used.
+This is a special timeout indication event without visible payload.

-A periodic timer requires the application to acknowledge each received timeout event after it has been processed.
+Regular periodic timeouts: (i.e. NOT periodic ring timer timeouts, see differences further down) A periodic timer requires the application to acknowledge each received timeout event after it has been processed.
 The acknowledgment activates the next timeout and compensates for the processing delay to keep the original interval.
-This creates a flow control mechanism and also protects the event handling from races if the same event is reused every time, the next timeout will not be sent before the previous has been acknowledged.
-The event to be received for each periodic timeout can also be different as the next event is given by the application with the acknowledge.
+This creates a flow control mechanism and also protects the event handling from races if the same event is reused every time - the next timeout will not be sent before the previous has been acknowledged.
+The event to be received for each periodic timeout can also be different as the next event is given by the application via the acknowledgment.
 The target queue cannot be modified after the timeout has been created.

 If the acknowledgment of a periodic timeout is done too late (after the next period has already passed), the default action is to skip the missed timeout slot(s) and arm for the next valid slot.
 If the application never wants to skip a missed timeout it can set the flag EM_TMO_FLAG_NOSKIP when creating a timeout.
 This causes each acknowledgment to schedule an immediate timeout event until all the missed time slots have been served.
 This keeps the number of timeouts as expected but may cause an event storm if a long processing delay has occurred.

 The timeout handle is needed when acknowledging a periodic timeout event.
 Because any event can be used for the timeout, the application must itself provide a way to derive the timeout handle from the received timeout event.
 A typical way is to include the tmo handle within the timeout event.
-Application also needs to have a mechanism to detect which event is a periodic timeout to be able to call acknowledge.
+The application also needs to have a mechanism to detect which event is a periodic timeout to be able to acknowledge it via em_tmo_ack().

-If the timeout tick value given to timeout start points to the past or is too close to current time then error code EM_ERR_TOONEAR is returned.
-In this case EM will not call error handler to let application decide whether it is an error or if it will try again with updated target time.
+If the requested timeout tick value for a timeout is in the past or is too close to the current time then the error code EM_ERR_TOONEAR is returned.
+In this case EM will not call the error handler - instead EM lets the application decide whether to treat the situation as an error or to try again with an updated target time.

-There is an alternative periodic ring timer.
-As it uses different abstraction it is created and started via separate ring specific APIs.
-It has three main differencies to the regular periodic timeouts:
+Periodic ring timer: There is also an alternative periodic ring timer.
+It uses a different abstraction and is created and started via separate ring specific APIs.
+It has three main differences to the regular periodic timeouts:

-Ring timers can be abstracted as a clock face ticking the pointer forward.
+Ring timers can be thought of as a clock face ticking the pointer forward.
 One cycle around is the base rate (minimum rate).
 The same timeout can be inserted into multiple locations evenly spread within the clock face thus multiplying the base rate.
 The starting offset can be adjusted only up to one timeout period.
 Depending on platform, this mode may provide better integration with HW and thus have less runtime overhead.
-However, as it exposes a potential queue overflow and a race hazard (race avoidable by using atomic queue as target), the regular periodic timer is recommended as a default.
+However, as it exposes a potential queue overflow and a race hazard (race avoidable by using atomic queue as target), regular periodic timeouts are recommended as a default.

 Example usage